Arte Johnson Was a Verrry Interesting Actor

 Most baby boomers and senior citizens will remember Arte Johnson best for his regular cast member role on the musical-comedy variety series Rowan & Martin’s Laugh-In, from 1967-1971.
 Johnson’s Rowan & Martin’s Laugh-In co-stars included host comedians Dan Rowan and Dick Martin, and announcer Gary Owens.
 Johnson appeared as himself in comedy skits on Rowan & Martin’s Laugh-In with fellow regulars Ruth Buzzi, Henry Gibson, Lily Tomlin, Jo Anne Worley, and Goldie Hawn.
 His twin brother Cos Johnson also worked on Laugh-In as a screenwriter from 1968-1970, and both Arte and Cos earned Emmy Awards for their work on the series.

-Arte Johnson created the memorable and "Verrrry interesting" sketch character of a German soldier on Rowan & Martin's Laugh-In.
-Johnson told USA Today that his inspiration for his German character and the "Verrrry interesting" catchphrase was based on an old war movie with Errol Flynn and Ronald Reagan.
+Arte Johnson created the memorable and “Verrrry interesting” sketch character of a German soldier on Rowan & Martin’s Laugh-In.
+Johnson told USA Today that his inspiration for his German character and the “Verrrry interesting” catchphrase was based Santa Fe Trail (1940), a movie set in the pre-Civil War era starring Errol Flynn and Ronald Reagan.
 Johnson then went on to co-write (with brother Cos Johnson) the comedy special Ver-r-r-ry Interesting (1971), appearing as himself along with Bing Crosby, Nancy Kulp (The Beverly Hillbillies), and Elke Sommer.

 While he was still appearing on Rowan & Martin’s Laugh-In, in 1969 Arte Johnson began doing voice over acting for films and television.
 He created the voice character of Misterjaw on the TV series The Pink Panther Show.
 Johnson also created and wrote the animated series Baggy Pants & the Nitwits (1977).